Spider-Man Suit Cosplay

 7

-Images sourced from around the internet to help you get started.
+Images are sourced from around the internet to help you get started.
 Use the web clipper to build your own reference library.

 Build guide

-A Spider-Man suit feels like a big project, but it's really one garment with two colors, a web pattern you trace on, and a few accessories that sell the look.
-Start with the dress form and the face shell, because those two things determine how the suit fits and how the mask reads in photos.
+A Spider-Man suit feels like a big project, but it is really one garment with two colors, a web pattern you trace on, and a few accessories that sell the look.

-The part everyone gets wrong is the web lines.
+The web lines are what most people get wrong.
 Draw the full pattern on the dress form with a washable marker.
 Step back.
 Fix the spacing.
 Then trace with black Tulip puffy paint.
 Apply it with the suit on the form, not flat, because flat paint stretches unevenly when the suit goes on a body.
 Let it cure a full 24 hours before you even think about handling it.
-The second thing: a $15 plastic face shell is the single best money you'll spend.
-It holds the mask shape off your face and gives the lenses something to mount on.
-White mesh stretched over the shell eye holes reads solid white from outside while you can still see.

 Give yourself five weeks.
 Week one is references and supplies.
 Week two is the dress form and pattern.
 Week three is sewing the suit body.
 Week four is web lines and emblems.
 Week five is the mask, web shooters, and a full suit-up mobility test.
-Get the face shell this week and you'll feel the build come together.

 Components